 Various anaesthetic techniques are possible.

-The operation usually takes about 90 minutes.
+The operation can take between 90 minutes and 5 hours, sometimes longer in more complicated cases.
 Your surgeon will make a cut through your old scar.
 They will repair the weak tissue either with stitches only or using a synthetic mesh, which they will stitch to the muscles under your skin.

 Your surgeon will close your skin over the repair.
 They may need to form a flap of skin over the repair so that your skin closes properly.